hashicorp/packer/website/source/docs/builders/virtualbox-ovf.html.markdown

   machine being built.
 When this value is set to true, the machine will start without a console.

+* `import_flags` (array of strings) - Additional flags to pass to `VBoxManage import`.
+This can be used to add additional command-line flags such as `--eula-accept` to accept a EULA in the OVF.

 * `import_opts` (string) - Additional options to pass to the `VBoxManage import`.
   This can be useful for passing "keepallmacs" or "keepnatmacs" options for existing ovf images.